aaronbloomfield/nws/hws/weboftrust/index.md

 - A signature of an invalid key with another invalid key cancels out, and no points are awarded or deducted:
 	- Signing another invalid key with your invalid key  						(your invalid signing their invalid)
 	- Getting your invalid key signed with another invalid key 					(their invalid signing your invalid)
+- Not sending the email, or sending it late, will be some sort of deduction

 Note that signing one of your keys (either one) with your other key will not affect your grade.
 Also note that signing one or two invalid keys with your own will not sink your grade!